quilted-tutorial/SPARC-guru/content/post/tutorial-1.md

 ### **Mapping 2D data points to a 3D organ scaffhold**
 The first Quilted Tutorial consists in mapping 2D data point to a 3D scaffhold.

+In your terminal, navigate to the _tutorial-1_ folder in the cloned directory and start JupyterLab:

+    $ cd SPARC-tutorial/tutorial-1 && jupyter-lab --LabApp.token='' --no-browser

 Follow this [link](http://127.0.0.1:8888/lab) to get started and open the SPARC-tutorial.ipynb file.